 But deep in his heart he longs for the “simple” writing, to see the words be printed in books and journals.
 He has already written several books, the most famous being the award-winning Om Träd Kunde Gråta (not published in English, but the title read If Trees Could Cry), a documentary account about acid rain and its effect on nature.
 “True journalism is in writing”, he says with a smile but not at this stage divulging what his next book will be about.

 And his plans also include keeping his golf handicap in single digits, but on doctor’s orders he probably must give up on the goal of winning a Swedish Senior Championship in Track and Fields – as a sprinter in 100 meters (he has a bronze in 100 meter and a silver in 200 meters, but lacks the gold!!).
-Did we also say he is the CEO of Muddy Boots Productions in Sweden and the President of the Board of Assorted Nuts Animation Studios…and seemingly never sleeps…or
+Did we also say he is the CEO of Muddy Boots Productions in Sweden and the President/CEO of the Assorted Nuts Entertainment Inc . in the USA (games) and a board member of Assorted Nuts AB in Sweden (animation ) …and seemingly never sleeps…or…